davidbalbert/jisoncalc/README.md

 jisoncalc
 =========

 A simple calculator using Jison.
-It has a repl.
+It has math, grouping, exponents, PI, e, variables, and a repl.

 ##Using